TreadSoftly/Projects/SIGINT_Ants.md

 </p>

 <p align="center">

-  An image of my 9dBi antenna which has a significant length and gain, useful for extended range applications.
+ ## Image of my 9 dBi antenna that is so long it can actually be used to spank the bottom of a naughty nephew that liked to bend it :\

   <img src="https://github.com/TreadSoftly/Projects/assets/121847455/cd259862-cb65-48f6-a6b5-101571dd8ef3" width="50%" height="50%">

 </p>

 <p align="center">

 ## What the letters mean and how they matter

 </p>

 <p align="center">